alwineinger/aqualogic_mqtt/README.md

 # aqualogic_mqtt
-MQTT adapter for pool controllers

-**THIS IS ALPHA SOFTWARE AND WILL CHANGE!**

 This is a Python module that connects to the RS485 interface on certain Hayward Aqualogic pool controllers and interfaces it with an MQTT broker according to the [automatic discovery convention](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) defined by